 Select the channels the app can access: all public channels, specific ones or none.

 Once you’ve installed the app, the GitHub app will send you a direct message to help you complete setup and teach you about the /github slash command.

 Tip: use the slash command /github subscribe owner/repo to subscribe to your previous configurations.

 Customise your notifications

 The GitHub app makes it easy to customise what gets posted in Slack.
 You can subscribe to activity that’s relevant for the whole channel to see and unsubscribe from other types that are less helpful.
 Certain activities will notify you in Slack by default, while some others won’t:

 Features enabled by default

 Features not enabled by default

-You can use these slash commands to customize your notifications:
+You can use these slash commands to customise your notifications:

 /github subscribe owner/repo [feature]